-- On Tuesday 13th February 2024 parents and carers of all Year 9 students will receive an email containing a link to the electronic options form and full instructions on how to complete the options process. - Students must choose History or Geography from option block one and their other subjects from the remaining option blocks. - Students will select their top three preferences from option blocks two and three. - To allow students to study both History and Geography, Geography appears in option block one and option block three.
-Please note that Geography should not be selected twice.
-To study both History and Geography students should choose History in option block one and Geography in option block three. - Students should only select to study either Sports Studies or GCSE Physical Education, these subjects cannot be studied together.
-Students should discuss with the PE department which course is most suitable for them. - The online form should be submitted only once and should be completed by a parent or carer.
-The deadline for submitting options is Monday 4th March.
+On the evening of Tuesday 11th February 2025 parents and carers of all Year 9 students will receive an email containing a link to the electronic options form and instructions on how to complete the options process:

+- Students must choose History or Geography from option block one. - Students will be asked to rank their subject preferences from option blocks two and three.
+At the top should be their most preferred option subject in that block. - Please note that Geography appears in option block 1 and option block 2.
+It cannot be selected in both option blocks.
+To study both History and Geography students should choose History in option block one and Geography in option block two. - Students must have studied French/Spanish at KS3 to select this as an option in KS4. - Please note that Vocational Sports Studies and GCSE Physical Education cannot be studied together.
+If students are interested in either of these options then they should discuss with the PE department which course is most suitable for them. - The online form should be submitted only once and should be completed by a parent or carer. - The deadline for submitting options is Monday 3rd March.
 If you make a mistake when submitting your form, please contact the Year 9 Hub Team. - If you would prefer a paper copy, students can collect a paper form from the Year 9 office.
-Paper option forms should be returned to the Year 9 office before the deadline. - We strongly advise that: - If students have target grades in English and Maths of 5 or above, we encourage them to consider taking a modern foreign language to secure the EBacc route. - Taking the EBacc (English, Maths, Science, History or Geography and a modern foreign language) will enable students to access the highest academic routes, such as Russell Group universities, whilst ensuring they study a breadth of subjects. - Students wishing to take GCSE Computer Science should be very confident in Mathematics. - Students wishing to take GCSE PE or Music should carefully check the course requirements before choosing these subjects.
+Paper option forms should be returned to the Year 9 office before the deadline.

+We strongly advise that:

+- If students have target grades in English and Maths of 5 or above, we encourage them to consider taking a modern foreign language to secure the EBacc route. - Taking the EBacc (English, Maths, Science, History or Geography and a modern foreign language) will enable students to access the highest academic routes, such as Russell Group universities, whilst ensuring they study a breadth of subjects. - Students wishing to take GCSE Computer Science should be confident in Mathematics. - Students wishing to take GCSE PE, Music or Art should carefully check the practical requirements of the course before choosing these subjects.
 It is advisable to also contact the relevant Head of Department.